-Maintenance massages should be scheduled at regular intervals, though the most appropriate interval varies depending on your sport, workout volume, schedule, and budget.
-They can be scheduled weekly, every couple of weeks, or once a month.
-The aim of a maintenance plan is to optimize range of movement and keep your body happy and healthy, while helping to prevent injuries and nagging aches.
-A regular massage will often ‘catch’ budding concerns before they turn into injury.
+Maintenance massages should be scheduled at regular intervals throughout your training cycle.
+The most appropriate interval varies depending on your sport, goals, workout volume, schedule, and budget, and can be weekly, every couple of weeks, or once a month.
+The aim of a maintenance plan is to optimize range of movement and keep your body healthy and happy, while helping to prevent injuries and nagging aches.
+A regular massage will often catch budding concerns before they turn into injury.

 A pre-competition massage includes lots of mobilizations, dynamic stretching and a light massage.
 This is not the time to do deep work, but to get your muscles and other soft tissues warmed up and prepared for the demands of competition.
-A pre-race massage is best done anytime between 2 days to just minutes before your race or match.
+A pre-race massage is best done anytime between 2 days to just minutes before your race, match, or competition.